Lawn by Season

 What vegetables can I plant in Rhode Island right now?

-In May, Rhode Island gardeners can direct-sow bean, corn, zucchini, cucumber, radish, beet.
-Transplant tomato, pepper, eggplant, basil outdoors.
+In July, Rhode Island gardeners can direct-sow bean, lettuce, carrot, beet, cilantro.
+Start broccoli, kale indoors from seed.
 Check your specific city guide for exact timing based on your local frost dates.

 What are common vegetable gardening mistakes in Rhode Island?